What you can expect from marketing of the future

 While modern technologies open up many opportunities, people and their individual needs and desires will continue to be at the heart of marketing.

-These 5 trends and much more are part of the Professional MBA Marketing & Sales.
-Get more information about the program here.
+These 5 trends and much more are part of the Executive MBA Marketing & Sales, Bachelor Marketing & Sales and the Certificate Program Marekting & Sales.

 Share this